johannesgiorgis/personal-website/content/post/2019-01-09-my-artificial-intelligence-study-plan.md

 # My background

-My initial professional experience involved working on the operations side - most recently, being responsible for bringing to life what the Data Science team had prototyped and built.
+My initial professional experience involved working on the Operations side - most recently, being responsible for bringing to life what the Data Science team had prototyped and built.
 They would build and verify the models and prototype the initial system.
 I would performance test, scale up and deploy the systems into production.
 Working closely with the Data Scientists exposed me to what the they were building and started my interest in Machine Learning.
 Plus it didn't hurt that we both used Python and could help each other out.

 Going further back, Math had been my strong point for many years since High School.
 Although I majored in Electrical and Computer Engineering, it was the equations and math side that I always gravitated to.
 It was the part I enjoyed solving and working through.
 However, I was not sure how I could apply it in the real world.
 Little did I know how much I would lean on my Calculus and Linear Algebra skills...